 What to eat in Coimbra

-Barrigas de Freira (“nuns’ bellies”) – a regional pastry with half-moon shape where it has egg filling with almond
+- Barrigas de Freira (“nuns’ bellies”) – a regional pastry with a half-moon shape with egg filling with almonds.

-Castanhas de Ovos (“egg chestnuts”) – made from a soft egg dough
+- Castanhas de Ovos (“egg chestnuts”) – made from soft egg dough.

-Pastél de Santa Clara – thin dough made with flour, sugar and butter, with eggs, sugar and almond filling
+- Pastél de Santa Clara – thin dough made with flour, sugar and butter, eggs, sugar and almond filling.

 Where to eat in Coimbra